HSHPerri/mid_module_assignment/README.md

 the script.

-I've used recursion here as part of the project brief for this assignment, the project files also include an imperative version of the script, which has been included for comparison.
+I've used recursion here as part of the project brief for this assignment, the project files also include an iterative version of the script, which has been included for comparison.
 Both scripts include a TimeIt function to time the execution of each script and Unittest has been used to test individual functions and individual lines of code written.

 # Requirements
-The script can be downloaded from the repo and opened in your IDE of choice, so long as you have Python 3.10 installed on your machine.
+The script can be downloaded from the repo and opened in your IDE of choice, so long as you have Python 3.10 or later installed on your machine.
 The scripts should import the relevent testing packages it needs before run time and so there is no need for an installation process.

 See requirements.txt also for packages needed for code to work.